IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

+    - A:
-    A: A list of lists of floats representing the first matrix.
+        A list of lists of floats representing the first matrix.

+    - B:A
-    B: A list of lists of floats representing the second matrix.
+         list of lists of floats representing the second matrix.

 > ##### **Returns:**